The origins of BJJ

 5.

-In 1904, the Japanese legation in Washington D.C. requested that the Kodokan send several teachers to promote Judo in the United States.
-Maeda enthusiastically accepted the invitation and, along with several others, set sail from Yokohama harbour on November 16th.
+In 1904, the Japanese legation in Washington D.C. requested that the Kodokan send teachers to promote Judo in the United States.
+Maeda enthusiastically accepted the invitation.
+In addition, he joined several other instructors for the journey.
+They set sail from Yokohama harbour on November 16th.

 6.